alvinyap510/damn-vulnerable-defi-solutions/README.md

 Damn Vulnerable DeFi v4 is a collection of deliberately vulnerable smart contracts designed to educate developers about the risks and vulnerabilities in DeFi protocols.

+## Explain

+In these series of challenges, the vulnerable code will be presented in src/{challenge-name}/ and the test/hack code will be in test/

 ## Table of Contents